 1 In 300 - 500 Pieces of Sea Glass Found Will Have A Lavender Hue

-Lime Green - A glass I have yet to find an exact original source (pictured here is a modern Blenko bottle) for but believe to have been used in Lime Green Glass & A Lime Green Pendantbeverage bottles in the mid1900's) can be found in some areas but non existent in others.
-This may be because the soda or beverages that used this glass were local and not national companies .
+Lime Green or Chartreuse Glass - Non UV Glass (A glass I have yet to find an exact original source - pictured here is a modern Blenko bottle).
+I believe that it may have been used in lemon lime soda bottles in the mid 1900's.
+Beverages were bottled locally then so the color and abundance of glass is some areas could be attributed to this.
 Most lime green glass is not thick so it indicates that it is a more relatively modern glass source, yet localized to certain areas.

 1 In 500 Sea Glass Pieces Found Will Be Lime Green (Chartreuse)

 Teal Or Turquoise (Seltzer Bottles, Decorative Glass Wares)

 Very desirable this shade of glass on one of the rarest.
 Teal or turquoise is an older source.
 I have several old seltzer bottles from NYC that are this great shade.
 Deep aqua glass could have been a Ball canning jar or insulator used on electric poles in the early 1900's.
 Decorative glass like stained glass and house wares could also be a source.

 This sea glass is much more vivid than aqua sea glass!

 1 In 3000 Sea Glass Pieces Found Will Be Deep Aqua (Turquoise)

 Red is the hope diamond of sea glass and will make any sea glass lovers week or year.